jdh8/wbridge5.book/constructive/minor/slam/README.md

   <dt>Opener rebids 2♥ or above</dt>
   <dd>Seek a grand slam, e.g. bid 5NT to invite to both 7NT and 7♣.</dd>
 </dl>

+### Quantitative invitation to 7NT ###
+Direct 5NT is quantitative invitation to 7NT.
+Bidding a grand slam requires about 2/3 probability, so stricter rules apply.
+Quantitatively invite to 7NT with 20~22 HCP and 3=3=3=4.
+Bid a SJS for any side suit.
+Bid 1♦ or 4NT for a club fit.
+This 5NT rebid is discouraged because it is too aggressive for a grand slam.

+Opener signs off because responder has precisely described the hand.